prettier/prettier/docs/cli.md

 ## `--no-editorconfig`

-Don't take .editorconfig into account when parsing configuration.
+Don’t take .editorconfig into account when parsing configuration.
 See the [`prettier.resolveConfig` docs](api.md) for details.

 ## `--with-node-modules`